agwadan/ello-assignment/README.md

 # Ello Engineering Challenge

-This is a frontend application for searching books and managing a reading list.
+This is an application for searching books and managing a reading list.
 The application is built using React and Material-UI, and it interacts with a GraphQL backend to fetch book data.

 ## Features